ai4r/Gesture-Generation-from-Trimodal-Context/README.md

 Note that we refined rotations for some joints due to the articulation differences between the rigged skeleton and synthesized skeleton by the gesture generation model.

+## Known Issues

+* The models use `nn.LeakyReLU(True)` (LeakyReLU with the negative slope of 1).
+This was our mistake and our intention was `nn.LeakyReLU(inplace=True)`.
+We did not fix this for reproducibility, but please be aware of this.

 ## License

 Please see `LICENSE.md`